Sarthak-16XO/tictactoe/README.md

 # tictactoe
-A simple TicTacToe game made using JS
+A TicTacToe game made using JS
+Dark Mode is also available